ellis-ward/ellis-ward.github.io/_posts/dribble/2026-05-31-adviceformypregnantfriends.md

 - If you back hurts ask for a heat pad - they will not give you one unless you ask and it helps so much

-- You will have to really squeeze your nipples to get the colostrum out to feed baby.
-It will hurt.
-Do it

 - Practice your pelvic floor.
 You push backwards, almost like you're having a poo, rather than down

 - Try and rest as much as you can during early labour, you will need the energy